 The County has established an Economic Development Council (EDC) to help guide economic development efforts in the County.
 The EDC is comprised of private sector and local government representatives and is supported by an EDC director.
 Additionally, for certain economic development activities, the County participates in the Tri-County Economic Development District (TEDD).
-The mission of TEDD is to promote economic resiliency, job creation, and business retention through maintaining and developing business. tourism, community, and area development, while preserving the culture and environment of the region.
-The district plays a key role in developing strategies to assist, attract, and retain businesses within Pend Oreille County, guided by the TEDD Comprehensive Economic Development Strategy (CEDS) 2018 - 2022 (Ferry, Pend Oreille, and tevens County 2017 ).
-The CEDS contains additional business and industry background information n the County.
-EDDs primary functions are to: Assist existing businesses in retaining their employees, as well as in expanding their businesses Encourage new businesses to locate in the region Coordinate economic development activities with other organizations in the community inally, the County also partners with the Kalispel Tribe in economic development activities. end Oreille County supports the maintenance and growth of a stable and diverse economy; upports partnerships between businesses, government, and communities; and provides a supportive usiness environment for companies to grow, invest in, create, and retain jobs.
-The goals and policies Deleted: 1 ontained within the Economic Development element, are consistent with and furthers the County's Deleted: is ision as expressed in the Statement of Values: Why We Live Here, as well as the vision identified by ne EDC, which states: "We envision a future that enhances our rural lifestyle, strengthens our sense of community, respects our diversity and natural environment, and increases opportunities for cultural, intellectual, and economic growth." he County works with those responsible for implementing the strategies included in this section of Deleted: EDC ne Economic Development Element. .2 Growth Management Act Requirements he importance of economic development is recognized in the Growth Management Act as one of ne 14 goals of the Growth Management Act: "Encourage economic development throughout the state that is consistent with adopted comprehensive plans, promote economic opportunity for all citizens of this state, especially for unemployed and for disadvantage persons, and encourage growth in areas experiencing insufficient economic growth, all within the capacities of the state's natural resources, public services, and public facilities."
-Ferry County WA, Pend Oreille County WA, and Stevens County WA, 2017.
+The mission of TEDD is to promote economic resiliency, job creation, and business retention through maintaining and developing business, tourism, community, and area development, while preserving the culture and environment of the region.
+The district plays a key role in developing strategies to assist, attract, and retain businesses within Pend Oreille County, guided by the TEDD Comprehensive Economic Development Strategy (CEDS) 2018 - 2022 (Ferry, Pend Oreille, and Stevens County 20177).
+The CEDS contains additional business and industry background information on the County.

+TEDDs primary functions are to:

+- Assist existing businesses in retaining their employees, as well as in expanding their businesses - Encourage new businesses to locate in the region - Coordinate economic development activities with other organizations in the community

+Finally, the County also partners with the Kalispel Tribe in economic development activities.

+Pend Oreille County supports the maintenance and growth of a stable and diverse economy; supports partnerships between businesses, government, and communities; and provides a supportive business environment for companies to grow, invest in, create, and retain jobs.
+The goals and policies contained within the Economic Development element, are consistent with and furthers the County's vision as expressed in the Statement of Values: Why We Live Here, as well as the vision identified by the EDC, which states:

+"We envision a future that enhances our rural lifestyle, strengthens our sense of community, respects our diversity and natural environment, and increases opportunities for cultural, intellectual, and economic growth."

+The County works with those responsible for implementing the strategies included in this section of the Economic Development Element.

+The importance of economic development is recognized in the Growth Management Act as one of the 14 goals of the Growth Management Act:

+"Encourage economic development throughout the state that is consistent with adopted comprehensive plans, promote economic opportunity for all citizens of this state, especially for unemployed and for disadvantage persons, and encourage growth in areas experiencing insufficient economic growth, all within the capacities of the state's natural resources, public services, and public facilities."

+7 Ferry County WA, Pend Oreille County WA, and Stevens County WA, 2017.
 Tri-County Economic Development District (TEDD) Comprehensive Economic Development Strategy (CEDS) 2018 - 2022.
 Submitted to and approved by the U.S. Economic Development Administration.
-August 23, 2017 end Oreille County Comprehensive Plan 39 May 2020 end Oreille County Comprehensive Plan 39 May 2020 and Outline Country Country in Plan 20
+August 23, 2017